 You can reach us at (888) 371-4159.
-During the school year (Sept - June), this number will reach the mathcamp staff during business hours.
-During camp (June 30 to August 4, 2013), this number will ring 24 hours a day in the Mathcamp office.
+During the school year (Sept - June), this number will reach the Mathcamp staff during business hours.
+During camp (July 2 to August 6, 2017), this number will ring 24 hours a day in the Mathcamp office.
 And of course, you can always contact us by email.
 See also info for parents on communicating with campers.

 - Will there be a telephone in my dorm room?

 We will make sure that everybody has telephone access for calling home!
 For those campers not bringing cell phones to camp, we will have cell phones available to borrow (for up to an hour at a time) at the Mathcamp office.

 Sure!
 However, we cannot provide accommodation for them.

 - Can I visit my relatives who live nearby?